 - Installing a smart thermostat that can be controlled with your phone and knows when to turn up or down the temperature based on outside factors such as the weather or the direction of the sun in the sky.

-- Having an internet-controlled smart security systems to keep your home safe.
+- Having an internet-controlled smart security system to keep your home safe.

 - Investing in an electronic pill dispenser to help manage your medications.